sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 ### ZED-F9P Time Pulse

 The screw terminal on the back labeled as **TP** includes ZED-F9Ps time pulse output (i.e. the pulse-per-second or PPS output).
 This pulses at 1Hz when the module gets basic GPS/GNSS position lock and can be configured using the u-center.
+The logic level is 3.3V.

 <div style="text-align: center;">
   <table>